ohsuz/Madcamp-Week1-TabApp/README.md

 ---

 ### :two:  Gallery
-> Show pictures in a **grid view**
+> Show pictures in a **grid view**.

-:camera: Click a picture to zoom in and slide it to see the pictures before and after
+:camera: Click a picture to zoom in and slide it to see the pictures before and after.

 ---